ServiceNow/azimuth/docs/docs/reference/configuration/project.md

 # Project Config

-The project configuration contains mandatory fields that determine the dataset that should be loaded in Azimuth.
+The project configuration contains mandatory fields that specify the dataset to load in Azimuth.

 === "Class Definition"